 She currently hosts Actors on Actors on PBS, for which she has won two Emmy Awards.
 She frequently moderates SAG Foundation's Career Conversations Q&As where she has sat down with everyone from Leonardo DiCaprio to Jennifer Aniston.

 She is the Deputy Awards and Features Editor at Variety, where she has penned cover stories on personalities like Angelina Jolie, Jessica Chastain and Benedict Cumberbatch

 and oversees the popular screening series and Awards Studio.

 Director of several features that have won and premiered at SXSW Film Festival, Sundance, and others.
 Director of such television shows as Silicon Valley (HBO) and Looking (HBO) and has been profiled in The New York Times, Time Out, L.A.
 Times and The Huffington Post.

-After attending an unconventional film school ( 20 years on set “behind-the-scenes), Heather was able to put her "education" in action and directed her first project, Strayed, a short film about an unusual family, messed-up priorities and cats.
+Heather attended an unconventional film school of 20 years on set “behind-the-scenes.
+After the age of 50, she was able to put her "education" in action and direct her first project, Strayed, a short film about an unusual family, messed-up priorities

 MARY LOU BELLI:

 Two time Emmy award-winning MARY LOU BELLI has been directing

 television for over 20 years including NCIS New Orleans, Station 19, Pitch, Monk, Famous In Love, Devious Maids, The Quad, American Woman, and Hart of Dixie as well as Wizards of Waverly Place, Sister, Sister, Girlfriends, and The Game.
 Her short film, Straight Eye for the Gay Guy won “Best Mini-short” at the California Independent Film Fest where she also premiered I Heard Something, a thriller that went on to play fests